polifonia-project/rulebook/README.md

 You don’t need to fork the repository in the Polifonia organisation.
 External components can be described (with annotations) in the repository ecosystem-external-components [TODO].

 ### Champion
 Each repository must have a champion.
-Champions need to be annotated in the XYZ file.
-[TODO]
+Champions need to be annotated in the [CHAMPIONS.md](CHAMPIONS.md) file.

 ### Discussion and decisions
 Discussions can happen anywhere at anytime.
 However, decisions that impact the development of the component **MUST** be logged within an Issue (a Github issue, example) and motivated.